Skip to main content

 Artwork must adhere to the policy of the House Office Building Commission.
 In accordance with this policy, exhibits depicting subjects of contemporary political controversy, or a sensationalistic or gruesome nature are not allowed.

-Read more about the 2025 Congressional Art Competition Rules and Regulations here
+Read more about the 2026 Congressional Art Competition Rules and Regulations here.

 Artwork must adhere to the policy of the House Office Building Commission.
 In accordance with this policy, exhibits depicting subjects of contemporary political controversy, or a sensationalistic or gruesome nature are not allowed.